pcardotatgit/XDR_Workflows_and_Stuffs/8-detect_and_alert_workflow_lab/readme.md

 This article is a step by step tutorial that describes the creation of a SecureX automation Workflow.

-The goal is to share with readers all the details of the development of this workflow.
+The goal is to share with readers all the details of the development of the workflow.

 The targeted audience is "beginners".
 So if you just discoverd SecureX Orchestration and you want to understand all the basics needed for creating a realistic automation workflow, then this tutorial is for you !.

-## What is our goal ?
+## First Step, Let's setupthe goal ?

 Imagine that one day in the morning you wake up and suddenly you need this !

-A tool that tells you if you are infected by a very bad file that came out yesterday during the night.
-And if yes...
-Who is infected ?
+A tool that tells you if you are infected by this very bad malware that came out yesterday during the night.
+And if yes...Next question Who is infected ?

-We want the following behavior :
+We want :

-- From the ribbon, and from the casebook manager. ( And later from Webex Team )
+- From the ribbon, and from the casebook manager.
-- I want to copy and paste a SHA256 in the observable edit box ( this SHA256 is a malicious footprint )
+- I want to ba able to copy and paste a SHA256 in the observable edit box ( the malware's SHA256 )
-- Then I want to trigger from the pivot menu a SecureX Workflow named **which_host_are_infected_by_this_sha256**
+- Then I want an activity in the pivot menu which triggers a SecureX Workflow named **which_host_are_infected_by_this_sha256**
-- And after a few seconds I want to receive into a Webex Team Room the list of the hostnames of all my infected machines.
+- And I expect to receive into a Webex Team Room the list of  hostnames of all my infected machines.
+- Then I will be able to repair them quickly

 ![](img/13.png )